Spotting While Breastfeeding - Normal or Not?

 - You breastfeed during the night hours too.

 As soon as your period returns, you should consider yourself fertile.

-As soon as your period starts you need to consider the use of other forms of birth control that are safe while breastfeeding.
-That's of course if you don't want to fall pregnant right away again.
+As soon as your period starts, it would help if you considered using other safe birth control options while breastfeeding.
+That's, of course, if you don't want to get pregnant again immediately.

 Nonhormonal barrier methods are the best options when you would like to continue to breastfeed.
 These methods include diaphragms, condoms, and spermicides.
 An IUD device is also deemed safe while breastfeeding.

-If you would like to use hormonal birth control, you should avoid Progestin-only options, as these may reduce your milk supply.
+If you want to use hormonal birth control, you should avoid Progestin-only options, as these may reduce your milk supply.

-Natural family planning is an option for those who don't mind keeping a track on their cervical mucus, body temperature, and other factors.
+Natural family planning is an option for those who don't mind keeping track of their cervical mucus, body temperature, and other factors.

 Learn more about safe birth control while breastfeeding.

-There is a broad range of "normal" when it comes to your periods while breastfeeding.
+There is a broad range of normal regarding your periods while breastfeeding.
 Every woman is different.

 Don't be too quick to assume the worst if you experience spotting or irregular bleeding during breastfeeding.
 If you are concerned, see your OB-GYN.